Hilda-Enyioko/alx-airbnb-database/database-adv-script/README.md

 - Write a query to find all properties where the average rating is greater than 4.0 using a subquery.
 - Write a correlated subquery to find users who have made more than 3 bookings.

+---

+## Task 2: Apply Aggregations and Window Functions

+**Objective:** Use SQL aggregation and window functions to analyze data.

+**Instructions:**

+- Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.
+- Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.